spatialthoughts/qgis-tutorials/source/docs/3/travel_time_analysis.rst

   .. image:: /static/3/travel_time_analysis/images/14.png
     :align: center

-15. Enter the following expression to select all wards within 1800 seconds (30 minutes) of mean travel time.
-We also need to include our destination ward which will have 0 travel time.
+15. Enter the following expression to select all zones within 1800 seconds (30 minutes) of mean travel time.
+We also need to include our destination zone which will have 0 travel time.

   .. code-block:: none